-Anyway back to the pumpkin cake recipes and the story.
+Anyway back to learning how to make pumpkin cake recipes and the story.
 It seems everyone is in the mood for making Fall cakes; Halloween cakes or Thanksgiving cakes or just something for the season.
 Diane was searching for my Sister Gloria’s (her Aunt Gloria’s) pumpkin orange cake recipe which she made more than fifty years ago.
 My brother called to see if I knew anything about her recipe.
 He went on to describe this cake as Diane remembered it; contained orange juice and frosted with buttercream frosting recipe and so delicious.

 I was really beginning to think that Diane was dreaming about this cake recipe but with my curiosity when it comes to recipes always gets the best of me.
 I reminded my brother that I had all of Gloria’s recipes, notes and everything pertaining to food.
 She made sure I took them before she passed away.
 These are my treasures!
 Anyway, I said I would begin a search and if she made it, I would have it!
 Sure enough, in all the hand written notes, there it was!
 I couldn’t wait to try it!